 However, by using anonymised personnel data, SEB in Sweden can, with the help of Statistics Sweden, obtain statistics on the proportion of personnel with a foreign background (this includes persons born abroad and/or whose both parents were born abroad).
 This can then be set in relation to what it looks like for the population as a whole.

 SCB’s data shows that 25.9 per cent of the Swedish population had a foreign background at year-end 2020.
 For SEB in Sweden, the number is lower, but growing.
 Data shows that the number of employees with a foreign background has increased by nearly four percentage points during the last four years, from 16 per cent in 2016 to 19.6 per cent in 2021.
-The share of managers with a foreign background increased from 10 per cent to 14.3 per cent between 2019 and 2021.
+The share of managers with a foreign background increased from 10 per cent to 14.3 per cent during the same period.